francois-le-ko4la/LinuxTutorial/HowTo : Setup DNS on Ubuntu.md

 dns-search=
 method=auto
 ```
+- We find the DNS setting !

-- Use nmcli to setup your DNS !!!!
+- Use `nmcli` to setup your DNS !!!!
 ```ssh
 nmcli connection edit __double tab to list available connections and chose appropriate__